LakMoore/SphaxHarvestcraft/README.md

 If you find a problem with any images or scripts please open an issue.

 If you can improve any of the four scripts please edit the file and make a pull request.

+The images folder contains too many files for GitHub to display but the "find" feature works very nicely.